-The financial impact of the Fund on the Group's financial position and results and cash flows for both years, though consolidated, are not significant and therefore not disclosed separately.
+The financial impact of the Fund on the Group's financial position as at 31 December 2021, and results and cash flows for the year, though consolidated, are not significant and therefore not disclosed separately.

-Interests held by other interest holders are presented as changes in net assets attributable to other holders of consolidated structured entities in the consolidated statement of profit or loss and included in other payables in the consolidated statement of financial position as set out in Note 28(f).
+Interests held by other interest holders are presented as changes in net assets attributable to other holders of consolidated structured entities in the consolidated statement of profit or loss and included in other payables in the consolidated statement of financial position as set out in Note 28 (d).